Ramapough Mountain Indians: Ford Motor Company paint contamination controversy

-Members of the community have participated in litigation (Mann v.
-Ford) against the Ford Motor Company regarding poisoning from a former toxic waste landfill, the Ringwood Mines landfill site.
-Portions of this site were used in the 1970s as sites for affordable housing for the Ramapough people.
+Members of the community have participated with litigation (Mann v.
+Ford) against the Ford Motor Company regarding poisoning from a former toxic waste landfill.
+Portions of this site were used during the 1970s as sites for affordable housing where many Ramapough people lived.

-In the 1980s, the Environmental Protection Agency designated the Ringwood Mines landfill site as a Superfund site for cleanup.
-Ford had operated an auto assembly plant in Mahwah and its contractors dumped industrial paints and other hazardous wastes in a landfill owned by the company in an area where many Ramapough Mountain Indians live.
+During the 1980s, the Environmental Protection Agency designated the Ringwood Mines landfill site as a Superfund site for cleanup.
+Ford had operated an automobile assembly plant in Mahwah and its contractors dumped industrial paints and other hazardous wastes in a landfill owned by the company in an area where many Ramapough Mountain Indians live.
 The EPA identified further remediation three more times as additional sludge sites were found.
-Following further investigation, The EPA returned the community to the Superfund list, the only site to be so treated.
+Following further investigation, the EPA returned the community to the Superfund list, the only site to be so treated.

-In late winter 2006, some 600 Ramapough Lenape Indians, led by Wayne Mann and with the aid of Robert F. Kennedy, Jr., filed a mass tort suit (Mann v.
+During late winter 2006, some 600 Ramapough Lenape Indians, led by Turtle Clan chief Wayne Mann and with the aid of Robert F. Kennedy, Jr., filed a mass tort suit (Mann v.
 Ford) against the "Ford Motor Company and its contractors, as well as the borough of Ringwood, for the dumping of toxic waste."
 They were represented by Vicki Gilliam of The Cochran Group.
 The suit was filed about the time of publication of Toxic Legacy, a five-part investigative series by The Record, which had found lead and antimony levels in excess of 100 times the safety limit near some Ramapough residences.

 The paint sludge has been linked to contamination of food and water sources with lead and benzene.
 The contamination has been linked to nosebleeds, leukemia, and other ailments among the community.

 The HBO documentary Mann v.
-Ford (2011) follows the pursuit of the lawsuit.
-During the 2008–2010 automotive industry crisis, at a time when it appeared that Ford might be in danger of going bankrupt, the Ramapough feared that the company might be gone and Ford acted on those fears, and in September 2009 the tribe accepted a settlement of $11 million from Ford and its contractors, plus $1.5 million from the town of Ringwood, for an average payout of $8,000 per Ramapough resident after attorney fees.
+Ford (2011) examines the lawsuit.

 The EPA has directed the removal of an additional 47,000 tons of sludge and soil up to 2011, with cleanup continuing.

 The Pilgrim Pipeline and Split Rock Sweetwater Prayer Camp

 As of 2017, the tribe is fighting against the Pilgrim Pipeline.
-Pilgrim Pipelines Holdings, LLC plans to run a dual pipeline through the tribe's land which would carry refined products like gasoline, diesel, kerosene, aviation fuel and home heating oil north and Bakken formation crude oil south between Albany, New York and the Bayway Refinery on the Chemical Coast in Linden, New Jersey.
+Pilgrim Pipelines Holdings, LLC plans to run a duel pipeline through the tribe's land which would carry refined products like gasoline, diesel, kerosene, aviation fuel, and home heating oil north and Bakken formation crude oil south between Albany, New York and the Bayway Refinery on the Chemical Coast in Linden, New Jersey.

 The line would also pass through the Ramapo Mountains and Ramapo Pass.
 In solidarity with Standing Rock, tribal members founded the Split Rock Sweetwater protest encampment in Mahwah, New Jersey in 2016 near the New York border to protest the Pilgrim Pipeline.